TabithaChelagat/COVID-19_SQL_Portfolio_Project/README.md

 *Summary of findings*

-**Europe**: The continent has reported the highest total death count of 1,016,750, indicating a significant impact of the pandemic on the region's population.
+**Europe**: The continent has reported the highest total death count of ``1,016,750``, indicating a significant impact of the pandemic on the region's population.

-**North America**: Following closely, North America has reported 847,942 total deaths, highlighting the substantial toll of the virus on countries within the continent.
+**North America**: Following closely, North America has reported ``847,942`` total deaths, highlighting the substantial toll of the virus on countries within the continent.

-**South America**: South America has recorded 672,415 total deaths, underscoring the widespread impact of COVID-19 across the continent.
+**South America**: South America has recorded ``672,415`` total deaths, underscoring the widespread impact of COVID-19 across the continent.

-**Asia**: With 520,269 total deaths, Asia has also experienced significant mortality rates due to the pandemic, although varying considerably across different countries within the region.
+**Asia**: With ``520,269`` total deaths, Asia has also experienced significant mortality rates due to the pandemic, although varying considerably across different countries within the region.

-**Africa**: The continent has reported 121,784 total deaths, indicating comparatively lower mortality rates but still facing challenges in managing the pandemic's impact on healthcare systems.
+**Africa**: The continent has reported ``121,784`` total deaths, indicating comparatively lower mortality rates but still facing challenges in managing the pandemic's impact on healthcare systems.

-**Oceania**: Oceania has reported the lowest total death count of 1,046, reflecting relatively successful containment measures implemented by countries within the region.
+**Oceania**: Oceania has reported the lowest total death count of ``1,046``, reflecting relatively successful containment measures implemented by countries within the region.

 ***3. Highest percentage of infection rate per country***

-This SQL query retrieves the top 8 ```locations``` (the whole data was too large to be included in this analysis) with their corresponding populations, ```maximum total cases`` recorded, and the ```percentage of the population infected```.
+This SQL query retrieves the top 8 ```locations``` (the whole data was too large to be included in this analysis) with their corresponding populations, ```maximum total cases``` recorded, and the ```percentage of the population infected```.

 It groups the data by location and population, calculates the maximum total cases for each group, and then calculates the percentage of the population infected based on the maximum total cases and population.